steven-d-pennington/steven-d-pennington/README.md

   *ColdFusion Developer* — Helped increase claim processing speed from a full day to just seconds.

 - **NetWORLD Connections:**
-  *Founder, Developer & Systems Engineer* — Built an entire internet service provider from the ground up.
+  *Founder, Developer & Systems Engineer* — Built an entire internet service provider from the ground up including all accounting, customer billing, a software replsitory, and one of the first web based email portals.
 Became the 2nd leading provider in Salt Lake City, UT, and deployed a city-wide wireless network.

 - **Extended Care Professional LLC:**
   *Senior Software Engineer* — Led the migration to AWS and developed new features for our SaaS platform, helping us become the second-leading provider in our industry for long-term care software.